No Time To Wait Website

 My contribution was in multiple areas of design;

-1. Designed the Splash Screen: View the prototype
+1. Designed the Splash Screen

 2. A control segment to display the conference theme on the homepage